 In the Roman Catholic Church, the official liturgical color for most of the Season of Advent is violet.
+It is used in both Advent and Lent to signify a time of preparation, prayer, penance and sacrifice.
 Only on the Third Sunday of Advent is a rose (pink) colored candle lit, as a symbol of joy; the priest may also wear rose vestments on this Sunday.

 An ancient tradition revived in the mid-20th century as an Advent practice, the Jesse Tree represents the family of Jesse, father of King David.
 Out of this family line, God would take flesh and live among the people of earth.
 The Gospel of Matthew’s genealogy of Jesus (Mt 1:1-17) names a person from each generation before Jesus’ birth.
 Stories about these people are in the Old Testament.
 The Jesse Tree itself can be made from paper, cloth, branches or a tabletop Christmas tree.
 Make or add an ornament each day of Advent to represent the ancestors of Jesus.²